 What is brachytherapy and how is it used?

-External beam radiation therapy (EBRT) directs high-energy x-ray beams at a tumor from outside the body.
 Brachytherapy, also called internal radiation therapy, places radioactive material directly inside or next to the tumor.
-It uses a higher total dose of radiation to treat a smaller area in less time than EBRT.
+It uses a higher total dose of radiation to treat a smaller area than external beam radiation therapy (EBRT) which directs high-energy x-ray beams at a tumor from outside the body.

 Brachytherapy treats cancers throughout the body, including the: